Service User Policy

 Aims and Principles

 West Lincolnshire Domestic Abuse Service (WLDAS)’s aim is to achieve the highest standards of service provision, WLDAS recognises that assessing and fulfilling the needs of women, men and children fleeing domestic abuse are one of the primary objectives of the organisation.
-To achieve this end, the views of the individuals accessing our service, either via Refuge, Floating Support, Our main Centre and our Children’s Service will be heard, recorded and acted upon in a number of ways to facilitate the provision of an effective service.
+To achieve this end, the views of the individuals accessing our service, either via refuge, outreach or our children’s service will be heard, recorded and acted upon in a number of ways to facilitate the provision of an effective service.

 WLDAS is committed to encouraging service user participation, and encourage clients to come forward with ideas to ensure service users’ needs are appropriately met.

-- Refuge residents and Floating Support service users are informed of Annual General Meetings via publically available literature.
-They have the opportunity to attend and put forward their views or any specific issues.
+- Refuge residents and outreach support service users are informed of Annual General Meetings via publically available literature.
+They have the opportunity to attend and put forward their views on any specific issues.

 - Alternatively service user’s can request any views/issues are put forward via their key worker.

-- Refuge residence and Floating Support service users participate in Supporting People Quality Assessment Framework (QAF) process.
+- Refuge residents and outreach service users participate in a Quality Assessment Framework (QAF) process.

-- Dates of any forthcoming meetings are displayed in the WLDAS Centre and service users have the opportunity to attend.
+- Dates of any forthcoming meetings are displayed within our building and service users have the opportunity to attend.

 - Service users may chair meetings with the workers acting as facilitators.
 Service users will be encouraged to participate in recording the minutes of meetings.

-- Refuge clients can request house meetings where any current issues can be discussed and addressed.
+- Service users residing in our refuge accommodation can attend regular house meetings where any current issues can be discussed and addressed.

 - Children complete evaluation forms and these are reviewed by staff and funders on a quarterly basis.